syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ### Absolute Strip lines

-The following code illustrates defining the collection of absolute strip line.
+The following code sample demonstrates how to define a collection of absolute strip lines.

 {% highlight c# %}